 AMY GOODMAN: We turn now to Darfur.
 President Bush has ordered new sanctions to be placed on the Sudanese government for its role in the violence in Darfur.
-Last week’s announcement blocks thirty-one companies tied to the Sudanese government from using the US banking system.
+Last week’s announcement blocks 31 companies tied to the Sudanese government from using the U.S. banking system.

 Mahmood Mamdani is one of the world’s most prominent Africa scholars.
 Earlier this year, he wrote a major piece for the London Review of Books called “The Politics of Naming: Genocide, Civil War, Insurgency.”
 He was born in Uganda and now splits his time between Uganda and New York, where he is a professor at Columbia University.
 Mahmood Mamdani stopped by our firehouse studio Friday.
 I began by asking him about the name of his article, “The Politics of Naming.”